ssunday/tictactoeRuby/README.md

 Version 2.0

-Manager is the class for general game functions and board interaction.
+The Rules class is for general game rules and board interaction.
 It has no interaction with I/O, that is handled through the Runner Class

 Console I/O class handles all gets and puts and displays (excluding board, which is in the Board class)

+The Player class holds the player's marker identification.

 The Board class holds information on the current game board and has functions to modify it and report on whether someone has won or if the game is tied.

-The Runner class handles the actual running of the game from a console stand point.
+The Game Execution class handles the actual running of the game from a console stand point.
 It runs the loop and goes through the turns.
 It essentially integrates the I/O portion with the game manager.

 Changes from 1.1:

     Split the game into four classes.
-Board, Runner, Manager, and Console I/O.
+Board, Player, Game Execution, Rules, and Console I/O.

     Added the ability to replay the game.

+    Checked marker length to make sure it is only a single character.

 Version 1.1